 Published at: 20 Sep 2018

-With an ever increasing demand for services, Haemodialysis Nurse Unit Manager Natalie Sheehan says the GV Health redevelopment has commenced in the nick of time.
+With an ever increasing demand for services, Haemodialysis Nurse Unit Manager Natalie Sheehan said GV Health's redevelopment had started in the nick of time.

 The clinic also plans to employ a local home therapies nurse, and that will include an on call service that will be able to assist people who dialyse over night at home, providing local patients with extra treatment options.

 The majority of patients are on dialysis for life.

 “We get to know our patients really well,” Ms Sheehan said.

 “There are quite an eclectic range, from paediatric up to 82-years-old, and we see them every day over years or even decades.”

 There are 29,000 patients on haemodialysis Australia-wide, meaning that transplant waiting lists can be long.
 In Victoria, there is an average five year transplant waiting list.